-For letter N of our Alphabet Dining, Rebecca and I ventured over to Nombe in the heart of the Mission.
+For letter N of our Alphabet Dining, Rebecca and I ventured over to Nombe in the heart of San Francisco's Mission District.
 Nombe is a Japanese Fusion restaurant, known for it's unique menu.

 We started with Bacon-Wrapped Mochi.
 I like bacon, and I like mochi, but this dish just didn't quite cut it for me.
 The mochi was deep fried before wrapped in bacon, resulting in too much fried food and not enough mochi flavor or consistency.
 I prefer the bacon mochi at Izakaya Sozai, since they do not fry their mochi.
 Instead, they serve regular mochi wrapped in bacon.

 The fried popcorn-like dish at Nombe was far too chewy and bland for our taste.